Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 How an eSIM Actually Works

 Buying one is simple.
 You pick a plan, pay online, and receive a QR code or a one-tap install link.
-Scan it, give the profile a label like “Europe trip,” and you are done.
-The data does not start counting down until you actually connect to a network at your destination, so installing early costs you nothing.
+Scan it, give the profile a label like “Europe trip,” and you’re done.
+The data doesn’t start counting down until you actually connect to a network at your destination, so installing early costs you nothing.
+Which leaves one real decision to make — and most people get it wrong.

 Regional vs Single-Country Plans: Which to Pick